 The Zen Diaries of Garry Shandling – (HBO) – This guy was so huge.
 The heir to Carson, until he voluntarily turned it down.
 Judd Apatow’s documentary might be the best thing Judd’s ever done.
 Fascinating in so many ways.
 Love this.

-Last Week Tonight with John Oliver – (HBO) – Want some perspective on world’s events.
+Last Week Tonight with John Oliver – (HBO) – Want some perspective on the world’s events.
 This show captures it all week after week.
 Some weeks miss the target but most hit the bullseye.
 Granted, many easy targets this year.